Securing the Edge: Workload Identity for Distributed Computing

 This approach is ideal for complex edge environments with diverse devices and varying connectivity requirements.

 Selecting the right architectural pattern is key to a secure and reliable edge computing environment.
-The next section will explore the role of zero trust architecture in securing workload identities at the edge.
+Now, we will explore best practices for managing and monitoring workload identities at the edge.

 Best Practices for Managing and Monitoring Workload Identities